-"You should go to the southern and western parts of Scandinavia.
+"You should go to Scandinavia.
 Nobody there may know what you did to Sahara, and there will be rain and water enough for building dams.
-But you should not eat meat from animals.
+But don't eat meat from animals.
 Stay close to water and things may go well.
 Dive and swim and bulwark the huts you make, for large birds and big animals will go for you also."

 Before they left Sahara, beavers had one language and a common speech.
-Afterward, as they swarmed southward along rivulets, crossing mountains and fjords, they lost contact with one another somehow, and learnt to retreat to water and warn one another by slapping the surface of the water with the tail, producing a loud, startling noise.
+Afterward, they learnt to warn others a long way off by slapping the surface of the water with the tail, producing a loud, startling noise.

 "Maybe it is not going all wrong this time," mumbled a bear as he listened to the bangs.

 In building dams and huts, beavers used poles, but also stones.
 One fine day they said, "Come, let us build ourselves a river fort, with a tower that reaches to the shells of the skies above.
 Then we may better see enemies as they come near us when we try to fell trees on the ground."